FAQs about Marmot Tours Road Cycling Holidays & Challenges

 Will you transport my bike box on the trip?

 Absolutely – the ‘usual’ for our point to point trips is that your empty bike box will be put inside or on top of (wrapped nicely in tarpaulin!) one of our support vans.
-On trips where we start and end in the same hotel then we will leave the bike boxes at that hotel.
+On trips where we start and end at the same hotel, we will leave the bike boxes at that hotel.

 Do I need to bring bike lights?

-Yes please – they are advisable for all trips but essential for the Alps and Dolomites where there are lots of tunnels and the lights are important for safe riding.
+Yes please – they are advisable for all trips but essential particularly for the Alps and Dolomites, where there are lots of tunnels and the lights are important for safe riding.
 With changeable mountain weather however, we would advise bringing them with you in any case.
+Please also bring front lights if you hire a bike.
+We do provide you with small LED ones, but they are for being seen rather than for seeing!

 Can I buy CO2 cannisters, as I can’t fly with them?